 Are customers satisfied with British Seniors life insurance?

-There are other review sites, such as Trustpilot, but in this instance, we have used data from Feefo.
-It offers a selection of feedback specifically on over 50s life insurance services.
+There are other review sites, such as Trustpilot and Defaqto, but in this instance, we have used data from Feefo.
+It offers a selection of feedback specifically on over 50s life insurance services and can be used as a helpful guide to finding a policy that suits you.
 The following information is based on reviews over the last 12 months, reflecting an up-to-date service rating.

 |Insurance Provider||Feefo Rating|